Financial Support for University Students

 Investing in your future doesn’t have to cost the earth – in fact by studying a University of Central Lancashire (UCLan) degree at Runshaw College, you’ll not only have access to an outstanding education, you’ll also be able to reduce the cost of your university studies.

-The tuition fee for full-time courses starting September 2016 is £6,000 per year.
+The tuition fee for full-time courses from September 2017 starts from £6,000 per year.
 This may sound a large amount, but remember there are NO fees to pay upfront and you may apply for a student loan to cover the cost of your tuition fees.